 PS Pray present my best regards to your good Mother and I would request you to do the same for me to Kitty Thomas if it was not inconsistent, for I love Kitty because I believe she loves you

 Despite Rodgers’ entreaties, marriage had to wait until 1806.
-Even though the captain was frequently away at sea, the couple managed to have eleven children, several of whom went on to illustrious careers in the US Navy.
-The family made their home at Sion Hill, the charming country house near Havre de Grace, Maryland, that Minerva inherited from her father.
-Commodore Rodgers died in 1838.
+Even though the captain was frequently away at sea, the couple managed to have 11 children, several of whom went on to illustrious careers in the U.S. Navy.
+The family made their home at Sion Hill, the charming country house near Havre de Grace, Maryland, that Denison inherited from her father.
+John Rodgers died in 1838.
 Minerva outlived him by 40 years, and finally died in 1877 at the age of 93.

 Research Historian, USS Constitution Museum